JimShady/laei_river_data/method_summary.md

 10    231            88     1     1       <NA>          8271           2 0.0001209044 POLYGON ((555700 177020, 55...
 ```

 The small_grid was now duplicated 3 times, a pollutant column added to each and populated (PM2.5, NOx and PM), and then joined back together again.
 It was then joined to the emissions by `pollutant`, `group` and `unique_geom_id`.
 Subsequently the `contribution` was multiplied by the emission for that large grid square, and stored as `emissions`.

-A map of NOx emissions for groups 1-4 is shown below.
+## Results

 ### Group 1 NOx
 ![Map of PLA berths](https://github.com/JimShady/laei_river_data/blob/master/maps/emissions_nox_group_1.png)